ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

  	able to given time constraints
  	- We had to look into other map alternatives
  	- We were only able to implement basic functionality.
- 	- We had originally planned for full functionaity of this feature.
+ 	- We had originally planned for full functionality of this feature.

- * Goal: Finish the frontend HTML/CSS
+ * Goal: Finish the front-end HTML/CSS
  	- This was completed, however the usage of a React template was abandoned.
  	- Parham found the React template too difficult to learn given time constraints.
  	- More user-friendly alternatives were used instead.